aziontech/opennextjs-azion/CONTRIBUTING.md

 pnpm --filter api preview
 ```

-You can skip building the Next.js app when it has not been modified, and only run the Cloudflare adaptor tool:
+You can skip building the Next.js app when it has not been modified, and only run the Azion adaptor tool:

 ```sh
 SKIP_NEXT_APP_BUILD=true pnpm --filter api preview